huggingface/transformers/docs/source/en/image_processors.md

     return examples
 ```

-Apply the combined augmentation and preprocessing function to the entire dataset on the fly with the [`~datasets.Dataset.set_transform`] method.
+Apply the combined augmentation and preprocessing function to the entire dataset on the fly with [`~datasets.Dataset.set_transform`].

 ```py
 dataset.set_transform(transforms)